ramsafin/ros-video-streaming/README.md

 [R. Safin, and R. Lavrenov "Implementation of ROS Package for Simultaneous Video Streaming from Several Different Cameras"](https://www.researchgate.net/publication/325903109_Implementation_of_ROS_package_for_simultaneous_video_streaming_from_several_different_cameras?origin=mail&uploadChannel=re390&reqAcc=Jenny_Midwinter&useStoredCopy=0)

 _The 2018 International Conference on Artificial Life and Robotics (ICAROB 2018)At: B-Con Plaza, Beppu, Oita, Japan._

-## Contribution

-**lirs_ros_video_streaming** is an open-source project and will always stay open-source.
-Contributors are welcome!

-This project was created by [Ramil Safin](https://github.com/chupakabra1996/), who can be reached via email address (ramilsafnab1996@gmail.com).